Writing, Speaking, and Argument Program

 Graduate & Post-Graduate Positions

 Dudley Doust Writing Associates teach one WRT 105 course in the fall and the same course in the spring and serve as informal mentors to less experienced instructors.
 Compensation for this position is $18,000 per academic year.

 Instructors may apply and hold a Dudley Doust fellowship for more than one academic year.
-If you will be applying for a Doust Position to teach WRT 105 and would like to simultaneously apply for either WRT 105E or ESOL Program courses, please indicate these additional preferences in your cover letter.
+If you will be applying for a Doust Position to teach WRT 105 and would like to simultaneously apply for either WRT 105E or EAPP courses, please indicate these additional preferences in your cover letter.
 The review committee will consider your application with each listed possibility in mind.

-Letters of Recommendation may be submitted via email to email@example.com.
+Letters of Recommendation may be submitted via email to: email@example.com.

-Committee members assign a single ranking that accounts for the extent to which each candidate demonstrates the ability to
+Committee members assign a single ranking that accounts for the extent to which each candidate seems likely to:

 - use writing to explore and express ideas and balances process and product,

-- teach argument as a means to analyze, formulate and test ideas,
+- teach argument as a means to analyze, formulate, and test ideas,

-- seriously consider whether students learn principles of academic writing and how to make choices as a professional writer,
+- seriously consider whether students learn principles of academic writing, and how to make choices as a professional writer,

 - use a student-centered approach and allow students to fully investigate student ideas,

 - create a positive learning environment for students, and